Watudube/Project-SLFW/backend/README.md

-# Backend Development Guide
+# 🧰 Project Setup Guide

-This directory contains the FastAPI backend application with WebSocket support, PostgreSQL database integration, and Redis caching.
+This guide walks you through setting up the backend environment for the project.

+---

 ## Architecture